wangyu09/exkaldi/docs/contents/LatticeScore.md

 _requireCost_: If True, return acoustic model and language model cost simultaneously.

 **Return:**
-A list of exkaldi Transcription objects (and their Alignment and Metric objects).
+A list of exkaldi Transcription objects (and their Ali and Metric objects).

 >### .determinize
 (acwt=1.0, beam=6)